 Oxytocin Increases Trust in Humans

-Faculty of Economics and Business Administration; Institute for the Study of Labor (IZA); Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute)
+Goethe University Frankfurt; Institute for the Study of Labor (IZA); Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute); University of Bonn - Center for Development Research (ZEF)

 University of Zurich - Psychology Institute